techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 That experience might be a workflow-specific set of fields or step-by-step guidance to walk the user through a workflow from beginning to end.
 To achieve this, you integrate a Teams app with the task and create these tasks programmatically.

-To learn more, see [Create app-powered tasks in Planner for tailored task experiences](app-powered-tasks-in-planner.md).
+To learn more, see [Manage app-powered tasks in Planner for tailored task experiences](app-powered-tasks-in-planner.md).

 ## Frontline workers and managers